 This illustration although limited, does, I believe, serve to highlight the apparent lack of global knowledge that is not just in education, it is a fundamental flaw in modern society and, if we are to address this we must look to empower our children with knowledge just as those that are being empowered by the Fairtrade foundation.

-I believe that working in partnership and in collaboration, we can play a pivotal role in helping to bring a greater understanding that can, ultimately secure social change equipping children with the tools they need so that they are better prepared for life in the 21st century.
+I believe that our approach to global education, can play a pivotal role in helping to bring a greater understanding of global issues and, ultimately secure social change equipping young people with the tools they need so that they are better prepared for life in the 21st century.

 Websites / URLs Associated with Your Session: www.1world-unite.com

 Thanks for your proposal!
 Can you please edit this and provide clarity?
 Your proposal should read less like an essay and more on what you plan to present at our conference.
 It's not clear to me what you are planning on presenting and the benefits to our audience.
 You want to write this so that it will appeal to potential attendees.

 Once you've edited this, let me know and I'll review it again.